alexcoderx86/alexcoderx86/README.md

 - 👋 Hi, I’m @alexcoderx86
 - 👀 I’m interested in learning to code & building my skillsets
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java in a self taught path
 - 💞️ I’m looking to collaborate with any company, individual & or group where there may be mutual benefit
 - 📫 How to reach me; nerdlabxstudios@gmail.com